-PepsiCo continues to impress, tops 2Q forecasts
+PepsiCo tops 2Q forecasts on strong snack sales

 PURCHASE, N.Y.
 (AP) — PepsiCo is reporting better-than-expected profit and revenue as the company continues its shift to healthier snacks and drinks under a new CEO.

+Organic revenue — which doesn’t include acquisitions — rose 4.5 percent, a slower pace than the first quarter.
+CEO Ramon Laguarta has said Tuesday that he expects that growth to continue to slow this year, partly due to sluggish demand for soda.

+Laguarta took over following the departure of longtime CEO Indra Nooyi in October.
+Nooyi begun the push for “good for you” options that people don’t feel as guilty eating, such as Baked Lay’s potato chips and Naked juices made of fruits and vegetables.
+The company has not abandoned sugary sodas or more indulgent snacks, but has followed the changing tastes of customers.

-The Purchase, New York, company on Tuesday posted second quarter earnings of $2.04 billion, or $1.44 per share.
+The Purchase, New York, company posted second quarter earnings of $2.04 billion, or $1.44 per share.
 The per share earnings were $1.54 when adjusted for one-time items, or a nickel better than Wall Street had expected, according to a survey by Zacks Investment Research.

 Revenue was $16.45 billion, also beating analyst forecasts for $16.39 billion.